OpenMarine/MacArthur-HAT-docs/docs/mounting.md

 # Mounting the HAT

+!!! warning
+	This chapter shows how to mount the MacArthur HAT directly on a Raspberry Pi.
+If you plan to use a cable, extension board or non-standard case, verify the pinout of the connector before mounting the MacArthur HAT.
+Connecting the MacArthur HAT in the wrong orientation may permanently damage the MacArthur HAT and/or the Raspberry Pi.

 ## Ground floor

 The MacArthur HAT is designed to work in conjunction with other boards.
 In this example, we are going to build a compact 5-floor system with a dAISy HAT on the top floor and an 8-inch touch screen on the ground floor to be installed on a panel inside the boat.